 In 1837, as General Zachary Taylor was in pursuit of Chief Alligator during the Second Seminole War, he and his men camped on what the future U.S. president Taylor nicknamed "Paradise Island."
-The island had been inhabited by the Sarope tribe of Native Americans stretching back for nearly 12,000 years.
-The mound located there is the first recorded Native American village in North America.
+Inhabited by the Sarope tribe of Native Americans for nearly 12,000 years, the island is home to the first recorded Native American village in North America.

-Brahma Island has a long history and has been under the care of the Lightsey family for nearly one and a half centuries.
-During the Civil War, five of the seven Lightsey brothers had fallen in battle.
-The remaining two brothers settled in Florida.
+Brahma Island in Lake Kissimmee, Florida, has a long history, and in its very recent past, the last 150 years, it has been in the care of the Lightsey Family.
+During the Civil War, five of the seven Lightsey brothers fell in battle.
+The remaining two brothers settled in Central Florida.

-The island was eventually acquired by the Lightsey family in 1880 and the family takes great pride in preserving the natural beauty of the plant and animal species that inhabit Brahma Island.
-Following the passing of their father, the family was faced with extensive estate taxes.
-Instead of selling their land, they family established a hunting business on the island.
+The Lightsey family acquired the island in 1880, and the family takes great pride in preserving the natural beauty of the plant and animal species that inhabit Brahma Island.
+The current family owners faced extensive estate taxes following the passing of their father.
+But, instead of selling their land, the family established a wild boar hunting business on the island.

-In the early 1970's, Cary and Layne Lightsey began their lucrative hunting business which has since been visited by celebrities such as Johnny Depp and Shaquille O'Neill.
-Though the Lightsey brothers were offered several million dollars for their property, they stayed true to the long-held traditions of their family and continue to develop business to ensure the island could be preserved and maintainted.
+In the early 1970s, Cary and Layne Lightsey began their lucrative hunting business and hosted celebrities such as Johnny Depp and Shaquille O'Neill.
+Though the Lightsey brothers were offered several million dollars for their property, they stayed true to the long-held traditions of their family and continue to develop the business to ensure the island is preserved and maintained.

-For more information on Brahma Island, check out the video below.
+To learn more about the history of Brahma Island from Cary Lightsey, check out the video below.